corlinp/passwd-as-a-service/README.md

 **GET** `/users/search?q=<term>`

-Searches all properties of a user for full and partial matches.
+Searches all properties of a user for full and partial matches, returns up to 3 results.
+[Try it](http://passwd.corlin.io/users/search?q=serv?pretty)

 Example Query:
 ```